MarkFirewhal/KeyDominator2/README.md

 My New Bloody Keyboard's KeyDominator2 Config.
 (I am not excited to be using this software)

 This will change:
-A single button press.
-This will also create a static background color.  \̅_̅/̷̚ʾ  CHEERS
+Graphics on your keyboard. \̅_̅/̷̚ʾ  CHEERS

 Thank you.